duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 You will thank yourself later for this!
 * Please avoid using bash commands as filenames: although possible, this might mess up your commands!

-# Moving and removing files or folders: mv, rm
-The mv command can be used both to move and to rename files or folders:
-To remove files, instead, you should use the rm command.
-If you need to remove a folder and, therefore, its content, you should add the -r option (=”recursive”).
-IMPORTANT: when you delete
-something with “rm” it’s gone (it doesn’t ask for confirmation)!
-TRICK: try first the same command but with “ls” instead of “rm”.
-To remove multiple files, for example all those ending with “.png”, you can use the wildcard “*” (e.g. “rm my_folder/*.png”).
-However, be careful with that: for example, the command “rm *” will delete everything in your current folder!

 # Practical Session 1